-4 Actions To Promote Diversity and Inclusion in the Workplace
+4 Actions To Promote Diversity, Equity and Inclusion in the Workplace

 Many companies have made public commitments to creating more diverse, equitable and inclusive (DE&I) workplaces.
 From a moral standpoint, it’s the right thing to do.
 But it’s also good business, companies with diverse teams: